Gonzalez & Waddington – Attorneys at Law

 Concurrence of intent and wrongful act.

-The wrongful taking, obtaining or withholding must be accompanied by the intent to steal or wrongfully appropriate the property.
-Although a person gets property by a taking or obtaining which was not wrongful or which was without a concurrent intent to steal, a larceny is nevertheless committed if an intent to steal is formed after the taking or obtaining and the property is wrongfully withheld with that intent.
+Wrongful taking, obtaining, or withholding must be accompanied by the intent to steal or wrongfully appropriate the property.
+Although a person gets property by a taking or obtaining that was not wrongful or without a concurrent intent to steal, a larceny is nevertheless committed if an intent to steal is formed after the taking or obtaining and the property is wrongfully withheld with that intent.

 Intent may be proved by circumstantial evidence.